osmandapp/docs/content/osmand/plugins/trip-recording.md

 With the setup of the Trip recording plugin, the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) shows up in the list of widgets in the [Configure screen](/osmand/widgets/configure-screen) menu.

-The REC widget is used to create new records.
+The [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) is used to create new records.
 If toggled on in the list of widgets, the REC widget becomes displayed on the screen.

-- To start recording, tap the REC widget, and confirm in the opened Start dialog, if it is enabled.
+- To start recording, tap the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget), and confirm in the opened Start dialog, if it is enabled.
 Otherwise, confirmation is not needed, and the recording will start automatically.

-- To finish recording, tap the REC widget again, and confirm in the Trip recording dialog.
-Select the respective option for confirmation, as there are a few other and providing extra capabilities detailed for the iOS and Android versions.
+- To finish recording, tap the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget) again, and confirm in the Trip recording dialog with the respective option.
+Additionally, there are a few other options that can be used.
+All options are detailed for the iOS and Android versions.

 ![Start recording in iOS](/assets/images/plugins/trip-recording/ios_widget_start2.png) ![Start recording in Android](/assets/images/plugins/trip-recording/and_widget_menu2.png)